Fermionic transport in a homogeneous Hubbard model: Out-of-equilibrium dynamics with ultracold atoms: Supplementary Information

 \subsection{Width of Feshbach resonance}

-The interactions are controlled by use of the well-known Feshbach resonance at $B_0=202.1\,\text{G}$ between the two lowest hyperfine states $|\smash F,m_F\rangle=|9/2,-9/2\rangle$ and $|9/2,-7/2\rangle$~\cite{JILA:FR}.
+The interaction strength during the expansion is controlled by use of the well-known Feshbach resonance at $B_0=202.1\,\text{G}$ between the two lowest hyperfine states $|\smash F,m_F\rangle=|9/2,-9/2\rangle$ and $|9/2,-7/2\rangle$~\cite{JILA:FR}.
 Compared to previous dipole trap experiments, the dynamics in the lattice are much more sensitive to small scattering lengths, since the strongly reduced kinetic energy of atoms in a lattice enhances the role of interactions.
-The observed pronounced dependence on small interactions (Fig.\ \ref{fig:slopeIA}) enabled us to remeasure the zero crossing of the scattering length, which we found to be at $B(a=0)=209.1\pm0.2\,\text{G}$.
+The observed pronounced dependence on small interactions (Fig.\ 4 in main text) enabled us to remeasure the zero crossing of the scattering length, which we found to be at $B(a=0)=209.1\pm0.2\,\text{G}$.
 Using the standard parametrization of the (free space) Feshbach resonances

 this zero crossing leads to a new width of